Skip to content

 - 0 for tokens that are **masked**.

-of shape `(batch_size, num_heads, sequence_length - 1, embed_size_per_head)`):
+`(batch_size, num_heads, sequence_length - 1, embed_size_per_head)

-If `past_key_values` are used, the user can optionally input only the last `decoder_input_ids` (those that
+If `past_key_values` are used, the user can optionally input only the last `decoder_input_ids` (those

-`decoder_input_ids` of shape `(batch_size, sequence_length)`.
+all `decoder_input_ids` of shape `(batch_size, sequence_length)`.

-If set to `True`, `past_key_values` key value states are returned and can be used to speed up decoding (see
+If set to `True`, `past_key_values` key value states are returned and can be used to speed up decoding

-`past_key_values`).
+(see `past_key_values`).

 """